KelvinHere/Yoga_Milestone_4/testing.md

         - Disable JavaScript so the form is submitted without stripe_elements.js checking that payment.intent has succeeded
         - Enjoy free lessons

-- Task: Remove this exploit.
+- Task: Remove this exploit

 - Action: After reading in the Stripe documentation you can retrieve a payment intent, I added a check in the checkout view that fetches the intent from stripe.
 This intent contains `Paid: True` in its JSON to confirm the purchase.
 If this does not exist the item has not been paid for and the user is redirected to the basket page with an error message.
 Code below.
 '''